 As a rule, certification is valid for a specified period of time after which the certification must be renewed.
 Re-certification generally requires documented evidence of continued and ongoing professional development and learning.
 That approach helps to ensure that the certified person has maintained their currency in their field of expertise.

 Certification isn’t a perfect thing.
 First of all, it is voluntary.
-Certification of forensic specialists is not a licencing process, at least not in Canada or the USA.
+Certification of forensic specialists is not a licensing process, at least not in Canada or the USA.
 Forensic Document Examination, like most forensic science disciplines, is not controlled through either licensure or even mandatory certification.
 Hence, we have only voluntary professional certification.

 Second, and arguably more important, any certification is only as good as the certifying body itself.
 Quite simply, unless a certifying body is legit and competent any ‘certification’ it provides will be completely useless.
 Concern about the quality of the certifying body is important both to examiners considering certification as a credential, and to persons looking to assess examiners possessing some certification.

 Examiners must first decide whether it is in their interests to become certified.
 If they decide they want to become certified then they must determine which certification is valid and most beneficial to them.
 Which one is actually good and worth the time, trouble and expense to pursue?
 Similarly, from the public’s point-of-view, it is very important to know which certifications are actually meaningful.
 If an examiner has been certified by group ‘XYZ’ what does it mean?
 The truth is that some certifications are literally junk documents having no value or meaning whatsoever.
 I won’t dwell on the details since it would lead to a very long post.
-Instead I invite you to read a number of related articles (see footnote).2
+Instead I invite you to read a number of related articles.

 The bottom line is that, before accepting any examiner’s claim of competency based upon their certification, it is important to assess the certifying body and the certification process it uses when evaluating applicants.

-How can that be done?
 One option is to consult the Forensic Specialties Accreditation Board, Inc. (or FSAB), a body set up in 2000 that can help the public and examiners in this task.
 The FSAB exists solely to accredit groups or businesses that provide certification services relating to the forensic disciplines.

 The goal of this program is to establish a mechanism whereby the forensic community can assess, recognize and monitor organizations or professional boards that certify individual forensic scientists or other forensic specialists.
-This program has been established with the support and grant assistance of the American Academy of Forensic Sciences (AAFS), the National Forensic Science Technology Center (NFSTC) and the National Institute of Justice (NIJ). … from the FSAB homepage
+This program has been established with the support and grant assistance of the American Academy of Forensic Sciences (AAFS), the National Forensic Science Technology Center (NFSTC) and the National Institute of Justice (NIJ).… from the FSAB homepage

 So, when it comes to certification programs for forensic science disciplines, it is a very good idea to check first to see if the issuing body has been accredited with FSAB.
 If it has not, there is no assurance the ‘certification’ has any value whatsoever.